IGF Activities at 2025 Mining Indaba

 Breakfast Side Event | Critical Choices: Can responsible sourcing empower Africa’s local Economies?

-- Organizers: IGF and German Corporation for International Cooperation (GIZ)
+- Organized by the IGF and the German Agency for International Cooperation (GIZ)

 As the world races to secure critical minerals for the transition to low-carbon technologies, Africa’s resource-rich nations have significant potential to benefit from rising demand.
 However, the path to prosperity is complex.
 Global policies and regulations on responsible sourcing—such as the Corporate Sustainability Due Diligence Directive (CSDDD) in Europe—are reshaping how minerals are extracted and traded.
 These initiatives aim to uphold high environmental, social, and governance (ESG) standards, but they also present both challenges and opportunities for local economies.

-This breakfast side event will address key questions, including the following:
+This breakfast side event addressed key questions, including the following:

 - Are global responsible sourcing initiatives helping or hindering Africa’s mineral development and beneficiation goals?